 Tutorial Instructor

-Originally from Huntington, Vermont, Willoughby Carlo moved to Massachusetts to go attend Hampshire College.
-Since graduating Willoughby has spent her time in Western Mass and Southern Vermont studying and pursuing photography and art in all forms.
+Willoughby Carlo, originally from Huntington, VT, moved to Massachusetts to attend Hampshire College.
+Since graduating, Willoughby has spent her time in Western Massachusetts and Southern Vermont studying photography and art in all its forms.
 Most of Willoughby’s work focuses on analog and experimental processes.
-She believes that art and photography are as much about the process as the end result and we learn the most about ourselves when we pay attention to the process and accept change.
+She believes that art and photography are as much about the process as the end result, and we learn the most about ourselves when we pay attention to the process and accept change.
 Willoughby currently works as an instructor at In-Sight Photography Project and is excited to join the team as the PhotoThrift Manager at the Vermont Center for Photography.
+(Portrait by Paul Reitano)

 Chris Beebe